pikepdf/pikepdf/docs/installation.md

 {{ latest }}

-Most users on Linux, macOS or Windows with x64 systems should use `pip` to install pikepdf in their current Python environment (such as your project's virtual environment).
+Most users on Linux, Windows or Apple silicon macOS should use `pip` to install pikepdf in their current Python environment (such as your project's virtual environment).